 3. Reduction and withdrawal of material reception conditions

-Indicators: Reduction or Withdrawal of Reception Conditions

-1. Does the law provide for the possibility to reduce material reception conditions?

-∑ Yes □ No
+Indicators: Reduction or Withdrawal of Reception Conditions 1.
+Does the law provide for the possibility to reduce material reception conditions? ⊠ Yes □ No 2.
+Does the law provide for the possibility to withdraw material reception conditions? ⊠ Yes □ No

-2.

-∑ Yes □ No